ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/sessions-and-review-statuses.md

 ## Approved rows

-A row reaches **Approved** when the user accepts its current counted result through [Approve counted results](approve-counted-results.md).
+A row reaches **Approved** when the user accepts its current counted result.
 An approved row keeps its current session and no longer continues in the active review cycle, unless the process explicitly sends it through another path.

 ## Recount rows